 The restaurants in Rieti are simple but serve good local food.
 Most restaurants in the town serve simple Italian food and home style local dishes.
 There are also a few pizzerias and some cafes in the town that serve light lunches and pizzas, sandwiches and pastas.
-However, its best to stick to the Italian food sine it is delicious and is not very expensive at all.
+However, it’s best to stick to the Italian food since it is delicious and is not very expensive at all.
 Some good restaurants to try out in Rieti are Solo Per Due, Ristorante II Bistrot, Enoteca Boccondivino and the Trattoria Smile bar which is family run and a great place to spend some time.

 Shopping in Rieti

 Rieti does not have many options when it comes to shopping.
 There are only a few shops in town that sell international brand, but it’s best to stick to the local merchandise.
 There are a few small shopping strips through the city that are lined with charming shops selling clothes, shoes, jewelry, home decoration and textiles and these are good places to just stroll around.
 The old quarter of the city has some interesting shops selling traditional pastries and desserts, cheese and wines.